p371k9/harvem/README.md

 # harvem

 Harvesting email addresses from website(s).
+Another email scraper.

 Example command lines.
 First with a normal Scrapy request, second with a Scrapy-Splash.